 Val Lewton (born Vladimir Ivanovich Leventon, Russian: Владимир Иванович Левентон, May 7, 1904 March 14, 1951)) was a Hollywood producer and screenwriter for MGM and RKO.
 He worked as a radio writer, pulp novelist and studio publicist before coming to MGM.
 At MGM, he worked with David O. Selznick on A Tale of Two Cities and Gone with the Wind, variously as a script doctor, second unit director and personal assistant.
+At the beginning of his writning career, he semi-frequently wrote under the pseudonym of "Carlos Keith" and was credited as such.

 In 1942, Charles Koerner placed him in charge of the "B"-picture unit at RKO.
 Lewton had to follow three rules for each film: